1. An overview of the most common types of shirt printing methods

 dye sublimation

-Dye sublimation is also known as all-over printing (AOP) because you can apply it to all shirt areas.
+Dye sublimation, also known as all-over printing (AOP), is one of the interesting t-shirt printing methods that you can apply to all shirt areas.
 For example, dye sublimation can print repeated patterns or cover areas such as seams.
 It differs from DTG and silkscreen printing techniques, which apply ink to designated printing areas on flat shirt surfaces.

 The dye sublimation method uses a three-step process: